clowa/ollama-timescale-vector/README.md

 - Docker for containerization and deployment
 - LlamaIndex for document indexing and retrieval
 - Ollama for running local LLMs and embeddings
-- TimescaleDB for vector storage
+- PgVector for vector storage

 ## Prerequisites